suuuree/Automating_email_sending/README.md

 # Automating_email_sending
 This script is created in python programming language using Google SMTP service to automate sending emails.

+# The repository contains a file with test cases and a checklist to test the functionality of the program.

 # How it works?
 In the program code you need to add information from your SMTP.
 Create in a text document the content of the email, pdf file to be sent (in my case it's a resume)